Electromotive force: In (electrochemical) thermodynamics

 When multiplied by an amount of charge $dQ$ the emf $\mathcal{E}$ yields a thermodynamic work term $\mathcal{E}\,dQ$ that is used in the formalism for the change in Gibbs energy when charge is passed in a battery:

 where $G$ is the Gibbs free energy, $S$ is the entropy, $V$ is the system volume, $P$ is its pressure and $T$ is its absolute temperature.

 The combination $(\mathcal{E}, Q)$ is an example of a conjugate pair of variables.
 At constant pressure the above relationship produces a Maxwell relation that links the change in open cell voltage with temperature $T$ (a measurable quantity) to the change in entropy $S$ when charge is passed isothermally and isobarically.
 The latter is closely related to the reaction entropy of the electrochemical reaction that lends the battery its power.
 This Maxwell relation is:

 If a mole of ions goes into solution (for example, in a Daniell cell, as discussed below) the charge through the external circuit is:

 where $n_0$ is the number of electrons/ion, and $F_0$ is the Faraday constant and the minus sign indicates discharge of the cell.
 Assuming constant pressure and volume, the thermodynamic properties of the cell are related strictly to the behavior of its emf by:

 where $\Delta H$ is the enthalpy of reaction.
 The quantities on the right are all directly measurable.
 Assuming constant temperature and pressure:

 which is used in the derivation of the Nernst equation.

 Distinction with potential difference

-Although an electrical potential difference (voltage) is sometimes called an emf, however they are formally distinct concepts:
+Although an electrical potential difference (voltage) is sometimes called an emf, they are formally distinct concepts: